Skip to main content

 • to a private subnet — a subnet with no access from the Internet;

-• public subnet — all addresses on the public subnet are accessible from the Internet.
+• public subnet (except OpenSearch) — all public subnet addresses are accessible from the Internet.

 Once a cluster is created, the subnet cannot be changed.

-For more information on establishing network connectivity between a Selectel dedicated server and a cloud database cluster, see the instructions to PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis and Kafka.
+Learn more about creating network connectivity between a Selectel dedicated server and a cloud database cluster in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis, and Kafka.

 Areas of responsibility